Best Travel Movies

 The First Grader

 Maruge’s desire for education is faced with many challenges.
 Ridicules from some teachers and other villagers, hallucinations from Mau Mau service experiences and objection by the education superintendent to have him in school.
-His headmistress pleads with education board to have him in school but the request is rejected.
+His headmistress pleads with the education board to have him in school but the request is rejected.
 Maruge is forced to join an adult school where he drops after realizing that the other elderly people lack learning motivation…..

 Main cast: Naomie Harris (Jane Obinchu) and Oliver Litondo (Kimani Maruge)